xpack-dev-tools/arm-none-eabi-gcc-xpack/README.md

 ### Versioning

-The version strings used by the GCC project are three number string like `11.2.1`; to this string the xPack distribution adds a four number, as the Arm version, but since semver allows only three numbers, all additional ones can
+The version strings used by the GCC project are three number strings like `11.2.1`; to this string the xPack distribution adds a four number, as the Arm version, but since semver allows only three numbers, all additional ones can